kai0511/insider/README.md

 ```
 It needs the following arguments:
 1. *data*: A log-transformed expression data matrix;
 2. *confounder*: A confounder matrix.
-The elements of the matrix are used as indices to extract corresponding latent representation, so its elements are integer and greater 0;
+The elements of the matrix are used as indices to extract corresponding latent representation, so its elements are integer and greater than 0;
 3. *interaction_idx*: An integer vector for indices of confounders to induce interaction.
 For example, as.integer(c(1,2)) means to consider interaction between phenotype and brain structures, with the above example data;
 4. *split_ratio*: define the proportion of elements in the data matrix used as test set for hyperparameter tuning.
 5. *global_tol*: defines convergence tolerance for INSIDER.
 Note INSIDER check convergence every 10 iterations, so global_tol equal 1e-9 is equivalent to the stopping criteria defined in our preprint in references.